Teralfene: History

 During the post-Carolingian period, Teralfene belonged to the shire of Brabant.
-As from 1056 it was part of a German fief that was granted to the counts of Flanders (the so-called Imperial Flanders).
-During the French period (1796-1815) Teralfene was part of the Dijle-territory.
-During the Dutch period (1815-1830), this department was transformed to the province South Brabant by Willem I of Orange.
-Until the end of 1976, Teralfene was an independent municipality.
+From 1056 it was part of a fief of the Holy Roman Empire that was granted to the counts of Flanders (known as Imperial Flanders).
+During the French period (1796-1815) Teralfene was part of the Department of the Dyle.
+During the Dutch period (1815-1830) this department was transformed into the province South Brabant by William I of the Netherlands.

 Politics

 List of mayors

 This list contains the known mayors of Teralfene until the merger into Affligem.

-Political Parties
+Political parties

 Before Teralfene became part of Affligem, two political parties were prominent at the local level: the Dries and the Daal-party, each named after an area of the village.
 Both parties originated from a disagreement over an inheritance, and divided Teralfene since 1850.
 The Daal and Dries parties had about equal power, and election victories switched constantly for over 100 years.

 After the merger into Affligem, other parties (CVP, SP, VU and PVV) gained popularity, and the Daal and Dries parties dissolved.